Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Graph-to-SFILES methodology

 A GNN layer generally consists of two basic steps, a message passing step and an update step.
 During the message passing step, each node sends a message, usually a linear transformation of its feature vector, to its neighboring nodes.
 The message passing is followed by an update step in which the incoming messages are merged into a single vector.
 This step uses a permutation invariant function, e.g., $sum$, $mean$, $min$, or $max$.
 Information is shared across the graph by using multiple iterations of these message-passing and update steps.
 The linear transformations using learnable parameters in the message passing and update steps allow the learning of complex relationships between the nodes and edges, making their feature vectors more valuable for downstream tasks.
 In the Graph-to-SFILES model, the individual component nodes get information about their neighboring components and streams.

 We propose and compare four different GNN architectures for the generation of CEFs from PFDs, as shown in Figure \ref{fig:Graph-to-SFILES-GNN-layers}: (i) The Graph Attention Transformer (GATv2) \citep{Velickovic2017_GraphAttentionNetworks, Brody2021_HowAttentiveAre}, (ii) the Graph Convolution Transformer (GraphConv) \citep{Shi2020_MaskedLabelPrediction}, (iii) the Graph Transformer \citep{Dwivedi2020_GeneralizationTransformerNetworks}, and (iv) a new GNN that we propose in this study, the Combined model.
+The GAT model \citep{Velickovic2017_GraphAttentionNetworks} was the first model to introduce the attention mechanism for GNNs and outperforms previous graph convolution architectures.
+Similarly to the GAT model, \citet{Shi2020_MaskedLabelPrediction} proposed an attention-based GNN.
+They report an improved performance compared to the GAT model by introducing a different attention mechanism and including gated residual connections.
+In addition, the Graph Transformer \citep{Dwivedi2020_GeneralizationTransformerNetworks} generalizes the transformer architecture from sequences to graphs.
+As the Graph Transformer is closely aligned with the transformer encoder architecture, it is expected to integrate well with the overall Graph-to-SFILES transformer approach. \citet{Dwivedi2020_GeneralizationTransformerNetworks} state, that the Graph Transformer can be integrated as a black box in various applications due to its simplicity and generality.
 All architectures utilize the attention mechanism to facilitate the message passing, where attention is the weight of the message between node $i$ and node $j$, denoted as $\alpha_{i,j}$.